Logius-standaarden/fsc-core/draft-fsc-core-00.md

 Port `8443` is **RECOMMENDED** for management traffic i.e. submitting/signing Contracts.

 Data traffic: Inway, Outway
-Management Traffic: Directory, Contract Manager
+Management Traffic: Directory, Manager

 ### TLS configuration

-Connections between Inways, Outways, Contract Managers and the Directory of a Group are mTLS connections based on X.509 certificates as defined in [@!RFC5280].
+Connections between Inways, Outways, Managers and the Directory of a Group are mTLS connections based on X.509 certificates as defined in [@!RFC5280].

 The certificates must be provided by a Trust Anchor (CA) who **SHOULD** validate a Peers identity.